heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 Is it really secure?
 I don't know, I'm not a security expert.
 I do know that the scheme was put in place years ago though.
 It only uses a 40-bit encryption key for the data.
-That's not unreasonable to brute force 40-bits (we'll probably be trying that in another blog).
-The scheme might not stop a determined attacker from accessing the data if for some reason they really wants some of that juicy navigation info.
+It's not unreasonable to brute force 40-bits (we'll probably be trying that in another blog).
+The scheme might not stop a determined attacker from accessing the data if for some reason they really want some of that juicy navigation info.
 However, the encrypted cells are also signed so that their origin can be confirmed, and if the signature checks out (and the correct public key is used checking the signature), the user can trust the origin of the data.